-You must have completed at least an undergraduate degree (bachelor's or equivalent) in order to be admitted.
+You must have completed an undergraduate degree (bachelor's or equivalent) in order to be admitted.
 If you do not yet have your undergraduate degree at the time of application, please indicate when you will receive it on the online application form.
-You must complete all of your undergraduate academic course work and exams by 1 September 2019 in order to matriculate.
+You must complete all of your undergraduate academic course work and exams before 1 September 2019 in order to matriculate.

 To increase your chances of a scholarship or financial aid, you are encouraged to apply by 1 February.
 Applications are accepted until 1 May.

 Create an online account in our applications portal and follow the step-by-step instructions.
 Fill in the online application carefully and completely.
 Incomplete applications cannot be accepted.

 Upload required supporting documents to the online application:

 - Current CV indicating your academic background, work experience, voluntary activities.
 Please do not include a photo on your CV.